mahershammaa/dvid2seg3d/README.md

 ## Installation

+Open a terminal in the directory containing the install.sh script.
+Type 'chmod +x install.sh' to make the script executable.
+Run the script by typing 'install.sh'.

-utilize install.sh to pull down the dependices for ubuntu
+utiliz install.sh to pull down the dependices for ubuntu